More than 100 attend Scarmack family reunion

 A memorial tribute, led by Dick Scarmack, was given for all the original family members of Nichola and Amelia Esposito Scarmack (15 children), who are all deceased.
 Sheryl Scarmack rang a bell after each name was announced.

-Also remembered were Helen “Toots” Scarmack and her son, Gerard, who were deceased this year, and Gina (Pelini) Getsie and Andrew Scarmack who passed away since the last reunion.
+Also remembered were Helen “Toots” Scarmack and her son, Gerard, who died this year, and Gina (Pelini) Getsie and Andrew Scarmack, who passed away since the last reunion.

 Afternoon activities included a raffle auction, corn hole tournament, bingo and prizes, raffles, and the Italian game, “Morra.”